[Miyagi Prefecture] Summer tradition: 4 spectacular sunflower fields in Miyagi

 Yakurai Garden: Kami Town

-Yakurai Garden is a vast garden with a total area of 150,000 square meters (approximately the size of three Tokyo Domes), where over 400 types of plants bloom in all seasons.
+Yakurai Garden is a vast garden that covers a total area of 150,000 square meters (approximately three Tokyo Domes) and is home to over 400 types of plants that bloom throughout the seasons

-The garden is decorated with seasonal flowers, but the sunflower field in summer is also a highlight.
-This sunflower field has 150,000 sunflowers planted on an area of approximately 20,000 square meters, and the sight of them in full bloom against Mt.
-Yakurai and the blue summer sky is truly spectacular.
+The garden is decorated with flowers of all seasons, but the sunflower fields in summer are also a highlight.
+This sunflower field is planted with 150,000 sunflowers on an area of approximately 20,000 square meters, and the sight of them blooming in full bloom against the backdrop of Mount Yakurai and the blue summer sky is truly spectacular

-The best time to see them is from July to August, and the sight of sunflowers changing direction as if chasing the sun gives visitors a sense of summer vitality and energy.
+The best time to see them is from July to August, and the sight of the sunflowers turning as if following the sun gives visitors the vitality and energy of summer

 INFORMATION

-• Location: 1-9 Ajigabukuro Yakuraihara, Kami-cho, Kami-gun, Miyagi Prefecture
+• Address: 1-9 Ajigabukuro Yakuraihara, Kami-machi, Kami-gun, Miyagi Prefecture

-• Irregular holidays in April, July, August, November, and December.
+• Closed on irregular days in April, July, August, November, and December

-• Closed every day in May, June, September, and October.
+• Open every day in May, June, September and October

-• Details can be found on the toll-free number.
+• More details can be found by calling the toll-free number

 • Admission fee:

-• Individual: 800 yen for adults, 200 yen for children (elementary and junior high school students), free for infants and people with disabilities.
+• Individuals: 800 yen for adults, 200 yen for children (elementary and junior high school students), free for infants and people with disabilities

 • URL: Yakurai Garden official website